 Things to bring with you to the park

 Sunscreen/ hat/sunglasses - Many sections of the park are in open fields with no shade.
 Be prepared for the Georgia heat!!!

 Park Address - 1207 Emery Highway, Macon, Georgia

 Directions from Atlanta- Drive south on I-75 to Macon.
 Exit I-75 onto I-16 east (exit on left).
-Get off I-16 at exit 2 (Coliseum Drive), take a left under the highway and proceed to where Coliseum Dr. ends at Emery Highway.
+Get off I-16 at exit 2 (Coliseum Drive), take a left under the highway, and proceed to where Coliseum Dr. ends at Emery Highway.
 Turn right on Emery Highway and proceed to the third light.
-Our entrance is on the right side of the road.
+The entrance is on the right side of the road.

-Be careful with your GPS for directions.
+GPS - Be careful with your GPS for directions.
 The national park website was a lifesaver when we tried to find the park.
-Our GPS took us in the totally wrong direction.
+Our GPS took us in a totally wrong direction.

 The park is closed on December 25 and January 1